ngrossmann/momo/README.md

 `momo.hostname.router.user_db_metric.processing-time_ms` in the metric name field.

-Multiple time-series are queries using scala regular expressions enclosed in `/.../`.
+Multiple time-series are queried using scala regular expressions enclosed in `/.../`.
 To query the same time-series as above but for all hosts use something like `/momo.[^.]*.router.user_db_metric.processing-time_ms/`